thepeterstone/docs/pages/doc/proxies_manual_install.md

 permalink: proxies_manual_install.html
 summary: Install a Wavefront proxy or Telegraf agent from the command line.
 ---
 In some environments, it's necessary to perform a proxy manual installation, for example, to accomodate network restrictions.
 This page gives some guidance.
-You can perform additional customization using [proxy configuration properties](proxies_configuring.html#general-proxy-properties-and-examples).
+[Install and Manage Wavefront Proxies](proxies_installing.html#test-a-proxy) explains how to test the proxy.

-{% include tip.html content="Because the exact steps depend on your environment, this page can't give details for each use case.
-[Advanced Proxy Configuration](proxies_configuring.html) lists all configuration parameters with examples." %}
+{% include tip.html content="Because the exact steps depend on your environment, this page can't give details for each use case." %}

 ## Prerequisite: Proxy Host Network Connectivity